Bl4ckread/moodle-mod_adastra/README.md

 ## Plugin structure

 The following list explains how the plugin code is structured and divided:

+### amd
+Contains the Javascript code for the frontend

+### assets
+Contains the main css style for the plugin

+### backup
+Contains the backup API of Moodle

 ### classes
 Contains class definitions, supports Moodle class auto-loading
 * cache: contains classes that define caches in the plugin